-I have submitted to the popular term writing for this video so people can find this course online.
+I have, in places, submitted to the popular term writing so people can find this course online.
 But now that you are here, I need to indicate that writing isn’t really the best description of what a copywriter/promo producer does.

 Almost any bright-minded person can have an idea and write a script.
-But there are many, many, many other facets to writing that professional copywriters also have to consider in the process.
+But there are many, many, many other facets to “writing” that professional copywriters also have to consider in the writing process.
 For example:

 - Has the idea been done before; or at least, too recently?